 Subscriptions in SSRS support two types of Delivery options: Windows File Share and Email.
 Currently, we haven’t configured the SMTP Email settings.
 That is the reason; it is displaying only one delivery option.

 Windows File Share Subscription

-The Windows File share subscription in SSRS allows saving the Report in the file system (Hard Drive) at regular intervals or specified timings.
+The Windows File share subscription allows saving the Report in the file system (Hard Drive) at regular intervals or specified timings.
 For example, Reports for Saturday Meetings, Monthly Progress, Temperature of the Last batch, etc.

 Once you select the Windows File Share option, the Report manager will display the following page.
 And the properties of this Windows File share subscription in SSRS are:

 - File Name: Please specify the file name